ToxicFrog/bltool/README.md

-# steamtools
+# bltool

-Tools for managing a Steam game collection.
-At the moment only one tool is implemented, steam2backloggery, which copies your Steam game list into your Backloggery.com game list.
+A command line tool for managing a Backloggery game collection, including bulk add/delete and import from Steam.

 ## Installation